MaksymPylypenko/Dota-2-script/README.md

 - resend courier to the next available teamate
 - requires **proper coordinates and pixels colours**
 > ALT + ~

-## utility.ahk
-- Contains functions and hotkeys that you might use for any hero.
-- `#Include %A_ScriptDir%/utility.ahk` at the top of your custom script, if you want to reuse the following functions...

 ### repeater( key, host )
 Repeats the same key (50 ms delay).
 Requires a low ping.
 Might not work properly if ALT is pressed.